 b.
 Accuracy and balance.
 It is the responsibility of all our editors and writers to be accurate and honest.
 We rely on our professional experience, judgment, and knowledge, guided by our responsibility to help our readers understand a subject.
 We don't reflexively give equal weight to all sides of a discussion.
 In matters of controversy, we will report the arguments of both sides fairly; but our ethical obligation is not to please any interest or party to a debate, but to bear witness to the truth if we know it, or to delineate the terms of the controversy if the truth of the matter is genuinely in doubt.

 c.
 Fact-checking and editing.
-MIT Technology Review 's features, reviews, and some infographic stories enjoy the thorough fact-checking and multiple edits traditional to magazine journalism.
-Directories, charts, graphs, and similar data-rich elements are also thoroughly fact-checked.
-News, news-analysis, opinions, and shorter stories receive the abbreviated fact-checking and editing common to news journalism.
+MIT Technology Review's features, reviews, and some infographic stories enjoy the thorough fact-checking and multiple edits traditional to magazine journalism.
+Directories, charts, graphs, and similar data-rich elements are also fact-checked.
+News, news-analysis, opinions, and shorter stories receive abbreviated fact-checking and editing.
 Our events cannot, practically, be fact-checked, although we invite only authoritative, responsible speakers.
-If we are told a speaker has been inaccurate, we correct the record.

 To preserve our independence, MIT Technology Review maintains strict rules guiding our professional conduct.

 a.
 Gifts.
 Employees may not accept gifts of any kind, including samples from companies or products handed out at conferences and trade shows.